kpage0910/NoteTube/README.md

 **Backend**: A single API route (\`/api/generate-notes\`) that orchestrates the two core operations:

 - Transcript extraction via \`yt-dlp\`, a command-line tool that pulls subtitles from YouTube.
-The system attempts English captions first, falls back to auto-generated captions, and handles cleanup of temporary VTT files.
+The system downloads English captions (both manual and auto-generated), matches multiple English language variants (en, en-US, en-GB, en-orig), and falls back to other available languages if English isn't available.
+Temporary VTT files are cleaned up after processing.
 - Note generation via OpenAI's API.
 Each intent (learn, reference, action, skim) has a dedicated system prompt that shapes how the model structures the output.

 **Data Flow**: URL and intent go in, notes come out.
 There's no persistence layer.
 The transcript is processed in memory and discarded after the response is sent.